- South Dakota vote against plans for a new land-based casino in Yankton.

 - The news comes as a setback for casino gaming in the U.S., a country with long-standing constitutions and complex politics threaten offline and online gambling.

-For some, the continued opposition to online and offline gambling in North America remains something of a mystery.
+For some, the continued opposition to online casino and offline gambling in North America remains something of a mystery.
 While there are deep-rooted religious and supposedly morale objections to gambling in certain states, this alone does not explain the struggles that certain lawmakers have faced when trying to pass legislation that would legalise specific practices.

 South Dakota is the latest U.S. state to vote against the expansion of its existing gambling industry, after senators voted against a resolution that would potentially lead to the construction of a fully-functional casino venue in the town of Yankton.